stalj/prg-basics/03-ControlStructures/ControlStructures.md

     Prime numbers: 2 3 5 7 11 ...

-1. Write a program that displays a lottery coupon (numbers from 1 to 49) in the format as below.
+1. Write a program that prints a lottery coupon (numbers from 1 to 49) in the format as below.

     1 8 15 22 29 36 43\